uoitsci/pi-labs/content/lab/servo.md

 +++
 draft = false
-title = "Controling a Servomotor from the RaspberryPi" Weight = 6
+title = "Controlling a Servomotor from the Raspberry Pi" Weight = 6
 +++